VA-Explorer/va_explorer/docs/training/troubleshooting.md

 1. Is VA Explorer free?

 Yes, VA Explorer is free to download and use as you please under the terms of the open-source Apache V2 license.
-If installed on a linux-based OS, users also do not need to worry about any costs associated with using docker.
+If installed on a linux-based {term}`OS`, users also do not need to worry about any costs associated with using docker.
 We expect the only costs associated with VA Explorer to be hosting and domain name registration.

 2. I’m getting an error related to psycopg2 when setting up VA Explorer.
 What does this mean?